Bide1101/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-This Directory contains introduction to Javascript programs/codes
+This Directory contains introduction to Javascript codes